 Kids and teens who do not get enough sleep are at a higher risk of developing health and behavior problems, which could impair their ability to learn effectively.

-So, sending teens home with too much homework might actually be impairing your ability to prepare them for the future or even for the next exam.
+So, sending teens home with too much homework might actually impair your ability to prepare them for the future or even for the next day’s class.

-Rather than harping on the negative effects of too much homework, educators might feel more inspired to think about the positive effects of assigning less homework, if at all possible.
+Rather than harping on the negative effects of too much homework, educators might be inspired to consider the positive effects of assigning less homework, if possible.

 By focusing on learning from, working with, and even failing at classroom material, rather than immediately mastering it, educators will help to create resilient learners.

 So many high school students face pressure to be the best, to be exceptional, and to attend top colleges and universities.
-They also face pressure to have perfect social media accounts, to be the most popular students, and to flawlessly define their identities.
+They also face pressure to have perfect social media accounts, to be the most popular students, and to define their identities flawlessly.

 This idea of perfection, as we know, is impossible to achieve.
 So, if educators can strive to teach students to work hard for shorter amounts of time, rather than perfectly learning a concept in one night, students will be more resilient and accepting of failure in life.